sapk/smi/README.md

-# smi
+# simple-monitor-interface

-> Simple Monitoring Interface
+> A simple interface to monitor your personal cluster.

 ## Build Setup